-- The Mid-Atlantic Region (Delaware, Maryland, New Jersey, North Carolina, Pennsylvania, Virginia, Washington D.C. and West Virginia) is the largest of USA Triathlon’s 10 Regions, representing more than 16 percent of the total membership.
+- The Mid-Atlantic Region (Delaware, Maryland, New Jersey, North Carolina, Pennsylvania, Virginia, Washington D.C. and West Virginia)remains the largest of USA Triathlon’s 10 Regions, representing more than 16 percent (21,864 individuals) of the total membership.

 Triathlon Growth Trends